 2. Stereotype: Millennials don’t respect authority

 Many companies think Millennials in the workplace expect handholding despite not having enough respect for organizational hierarchy.
-The truth is, this group wants a leader who is more mentor than boss.
+The truth is, this group wants a leader who is more a mentor than a boss.

 And Millennials have plenty of respect for authority, but they also appreciate knowing that their opinions are valued.
 Again, doesn’t everyone?